Borderline (2024 TV series): Production

 The series is written by John Forte whilst Robert Quinn directs and Steve November and Mary Callery are executive producers.

 It is produced by Irish production company ShinAwil and UK-based firm Further South Productions.
 Funding comes from German channel ZDF.
 Backing also comes from Screen Ireland and distribution is by Lionsgate.
 The cast is led by Eoin Macken and Amy De Bhrún.
 The cast also includes Lochlann O'Mearain and Hugh O'Connor as well as Charlotte Bradley, Sophie Vavasseur, Craig McGinlay, and Jack Hickey.

 Filming took place in County Louth in the Republic of Ireland, with filming locations including Dundalk, in 2023.

 Broadcast

 The series premiered in the United States on Roku on 1 September 2024.
-It premiered in the United Kingdom on MGM+ from 2 September 2024.
+It premiered in the United Kingdom on MGM+ from 2 September 2024 and was later broadcast on ITV1 from 3 October 2025.